lonerae/technikon/README.md

 ### Description

-This project implements an application for a Renovation Contractor Agency, Technicon.
+This project implements an application for a Renovation Contractor Agency, Technikon.
 The types of users for the application are two: an **admin** and an **owner**, who is the customer of the platform.

-The customer has the ability to register in the application with its credentials and to also register one or more of his propeties in the platform.
-Also the customer can apply via the platform for a repair in one or more of his/hers properties.
+The customer has the ability to register in the application with their credentials and to also register one or more of their propeties in the platform.
+Also the customer can apply via the platform for a repair in one or more of their properties.
-The customer can update  some of his personal info such as his email or password.
+The customer can update some of their personal info such as their email or password.
 Also after the request for a repair, the customer can accept or decline the offer that has been proposed by the admin/employee responsible for the the customer.

-The admin of the application has the ability to propose a cost as well as an indicative start and end date of the repair process .
-Furthermore the admin can a receive an extentive report for all the registered repairs.
+The admin of the application has the ability to propose a cost as well as an indicative start and end date of the repair process.
+Furthermore the admin can receive an extentive report for all the registered repairs.

 In order to work more efficienlty our team decided to divide the project in 6 packages.